Shoppers buy earlier this holiday season

 “You can always find a deal, someone will have a deal,” she said.

-Additional reporting by Phil Wahba in Paramus, New Jersey; Editing by Peter Cooney
+Additional reporting by Phil Wahba in Paramus, New Jersey, and Brad Dorfman in Chicago; Editing by Peter Cooney